thanethomson/httpwatcher/README.rst

 ~~~~~~~~~~~~~~~~~~

 The quickest way to get up and running is to watch the current folder
-and serve your content from http://localhost:5555 as follows:
+and serve your content from ``http://localhost:5555`` as follows:

 .. code:: bash

+    # Also opens your web browser at http://localhost:5555
     > httpwatcher

     # To get more help